daviddalpiaz/appliedstats/collinearity.md

 ##  -1.02127944  -0.89034509  -5.61777220
 ```

 This tells us that a model with collinearity is bad at explaining the relationship between the response and the predictors.
 We cannot even be confident in the direction of the relationship.
-However, does collinearity effect prediction?
+However, does collinearity affect prediction?

 ```r